Dream Come True: Milestone UConn hoops title revisited

 These days, while the NCAA manages both the NCAA Tournament and the National Invitation Tournament, the NIT is considered a secondary competition — but in 1999, for the first time in program history, the UConn men were second to none in the NCAA hoops universe. +

-Today editor-in-chief Bruce Deckert previously worked at ESPN Digital Media, Imprint Newspapers and The Master’s School in West Simsbury — he is an award-winning journalist who believes that everyone on the planet merits awards daily when they leverage their God-given gifts for good
+Today editor-in-chief Bruce Deckert previously worked at ESPN Digital Media, Imprint Newspapers and The Master’s School in West Simsbury — he is a multi-award-winning journalist who believes all people on the planet merit awards daily when they leverage their God-given gifts for good

 Comments